 Asbestos testing provides unique challenges because of the litigation, laws, rules and regulations that surround this carcinogen.
-American Air Testing is licensed by CalOSHA to perform asbestos testing.
+American Air Testing is licensed by CalOSHA and EPA to perform asbestos testing.

 There are too many problems that can come up when dealing with asbestos (like contaminating the HVAC ducting system, among a lot of other issues) for untrained personnel to attempt an asbestos abatement.

 Asbestos is a known carcinogen.
 Please use licensed, trained, insured professionals to remove asbestos.
 Before you go to this expense, doesn’t it make sense to have that material tested?
 If it doesn’t contain asbestos, then a handyman or general contractor can perform the work needed at a reduced cost.
 If asbestos is found and removed, doesn’t it make sense to have a third party clearance document saying the asbestos is gone?

 American Air Testing personnel hold CAC and SST certifications from DOSH and EPA.
 The CAC certification is one of the highest levels of asbestos certification awarded, after challenging testing, by the State of California.
 Anyone that holds a CAC must also have eight+ years of experience and certification as an SST before taking the CAC courses and exam.
 Both the CAC and SST must be renewed biannually.
 Confirmation of CAC and SST certification can be found at DOSH.